PM’s office, PIB delete tweet of Modi advising students to first try tough questions in exams

 Social media and opposition parties ridiculed the advice given by the prime minister during his interaction with students on Wednesday.

-The Press Bureau of India, the mouthpiece of the central government, and some media outlets on Wednesday deleted a tweet quoting Prime Minister Narendra Modi after his views about school examinations were ridiculed by social media users, AltNews reported.
+The Press Information Bureau, the mouthpiece of the central government, and some media outlets on Wednesday deleted a tweet quoting Prime Minister Narendra Modi after his views about school examinations were ridiculed by social media users, AltNews reported.

 In his annual virtual dialogue with school students during the “Parikasha Pe Charcha” programme, Modi advised them to first attempt the tough questions in exams instead of the easy ones.